 - 1. Frontage Walls: - a.
-Overall height of frontage walls (at front yards) should not exceed three (3) feet in height.
+Overall height of frontage walls (at front yards) should not exceed 3 feet in height.
 These may occur as garden walls, planter walls, seat walls, or low retaining walls. - b.
 Wall openings, material change, or design elements should be used to break up long expanses of uninterrupted fences and walls.
-Wall expanses should be broken at a minimum of every forty (40) feet.
+Wall expanses should be broken at a minimum of every 40 feet.
 Support piers, pilaster or posts can be emphasized at regular intervals. - c.
 Walls should generally have a cap and base treatment.
 A distinctive cap of different width, material or texture should occur within the top 8". - d.
 Entrances and pedestrian "gateways" should be announced by pilasters, trellises, special landscaping, public art or other special features. - 2.
 Screening Walls: - a.
-Overall height of screening walls (at side and rear yards) should not exceed eight (8) feet in height. - b.
+Overall height of screening walls (at side and rear yards) should not exceed 8 feet in height. - b.
 Design elements should be used to break up long expanses of uninterrupted walls, both horizontally and vertically.
-Walls over six (6) feet in height should include design elements such as textured concrete block, interlocking "diamond" blocks, formed concrete with reveals, or similar materials to relieve surface monotony. - c.
-Mechanical equipment, trash and recycling bins, and meters should be provided with architectural enclosures or fencing, sited in unob-
+Walls over six feet (6') in height should include design elements such as textured concrete block, interlocking "diamond" blocks, formed concrete with reveals, or similar materials to relieve surface monotony. - c.
+Mechanical equipment, trash and recycling bins, and meters should be provided with architectural enclosures or fencing, sited in unobtrusive locations, and screened by landscaping.
+Colors and finishes of mechanical enclosures and equipment